conradhaupt/Github-Course-Teams-Manager/README.md

                         The number for the lab repo to create -N NAME, --name NAME  The name of the repo to create -t num [num ...], --team-num num [num ...]
-                        Create a repo for specific teams identified by the team number
-  -T num [num ...], --team-num-negate num [num ...]
+                        Create a repo for specific teams identified by the team number -T num [num ...], --team-num-negate num [num ...]
-                        Do not create repos for teams identified by the following team numbers
+                        Do not create repos for teams identified by the following team numbers -d, --dry-run         Verify with Github but don't modify anything on Github
 ```

 #### Numbered repos (labs)